-Examples of mitigating circumstances
+Examples of mitigating circumstances that disrupt studies

 - A period of ill-health affecting performance in examinations or other pieces of assessed work